 ESL and EFL Teaching: Do you need to be bilingual?

-If you are thinking about trying out English language teaching, you may ask “do ESL teachers have to be bilingual?”
-The answer is simple… no. However, there is still a lot more you need to know!
-Your first job in ESL or EFL is just the first step.
-In this post, we will be looking at how being bilingual can help advance your career, industry attitudes towards bilingualism in the classroom, and how being bilingual in ESL can also be unnecessary.
+If you are thinking about trying out English language teaching, you may ask “Do ESL teachers need to be bilingual?”
+The answer is straightforward: no. However, understanding the role of language acquisition is crucial.
+In this post, we will be looking at how being bilingual can help advance your career, industry attitudes toward bilingualism in the classroom, and why being bilingual in ESL is not always necessary.

 Bilingualism and English Language Teaching

 A career in English language teaching isn’t one-size-fits-all, and the more you understand about ESL and EFL the more likely you are to be successful in your job.
 These days most language classrooms are “full immersion” classrooms: this means that only the language being studied is used.